Understanding the Importance of Payroll Management

 Employers must:

-- Register with LHDN, EPF, SOCSO, and EIS
+- Register with LHDN, EPF, SOCSO and EIS

 - Maintain accurate employee records

-- File monthly and annual tax returns
+- File monthly and annual tax return

 Failure to comply can lead to hefty fines and legal trouble.